BVI Economic Substance

 Distribution and service centre business

-The Act differentiates between a legal entity other than a pure equity holding entity, and a legal entity that is a pure equity holding entity.
+The Act distinguishes between legal entities other than pure equity holding entities and pure equity holding entities.

 Legal entities other than a pure Equity Holding Entity

-• There are appropriate physical offices or premises for the core income-generating activities; and
+– Maintaining appropriate physical offices or premises for core income-generating activities

 Pure equity holding entity

-A pure equity holding entity, defined as a legal entity that holds only equity participations in other entities and earns only dividends and capital gains, is subject to reduced requirements and is deemed to have adequate substance if the entity:
+Pure equity holding entities, which exclusively hold equity participations in other entities and receive dividends and capital gains, are subject to reduced requirements.
+They are deemed to have sufficient substance if they:

-• Complies with its statutory obligations under the BVI Business Companies Act 2004 or the Limited Partnership Act 2017, as appropriate; and
+– Comply with statutory obligations under the BVI Business Companies Act 2004 or the Limited Partnership Act 2017

 Annual economic substance reporting

-The Act also amends the Beneficial Ownership Secure Search System Act 2017 (BOSS Act) by imposing additional annual reporting requirements on legal entities with respect to their status and relevant activities.
+The Act also amends the Beneficial Ownership Secure Search System Act 2017 (BOSS Act) to impose additional annual reporting obligations on legal entities regarding their status and relevant activities.

-All entities now must provide information regarding any relevant activities performed; details of the parent entity (if any) and the jurisdiction in which the parent is formed; and where the entity is registered on a recognised stock exchange, details of the stock exchange listing.
+All entities must provide information about relevant activities performed, parent entity details (if applicable), and the jurisdiction where the parent entity is formed.
+Entities listed on a recognized stock exchange must provide information about their stock exchange listing.

-Entities carrying on an intellectual property (IP) business must provide additional information, whereas non-resident companies and LPs only are required to specify the jurisdiction in which they are tax resident and provide evidence to support that tax resident status.
+Entities engaged in intellectual property (IP) business have additional reporting requirements, while non-resident companies and LPs must specify their tax residency jurisdiction and provide evidence of that status.

-The expectation is that the information will be submitted by the entity’s registered agent and integrated into the BVI’s existing BOSS system.
-Further guidance regarding the availability of the updated BOSS system and confirming the deadlines for the first substance reporting is expected to be released in due course.
+The expectation is that this information will be submitted by the entity’s registered agent and integrated into the BVI’s existing BOSS system.
+Further guidance on the updated BOSS system’s availability and the deadlines for initial substance reporting will be released later.

 Penalties and other sanctions for noncompliance

-The Act outlines a notice process with graduated penalties to be applied for failure to meet economic substance requirements following each subsequent notice.
-The maximum penalty is USD 400,000 for a high-risk IP legal entity and USD 200,000 for all other legal entities.
+The Act outlines a notice process with escalating penalties for noncompliance with economic substance requirements after each notice.
+The maximum fine is USD 400,000 for high-risk IP legal entities and USD 200,000 for other legal entities.

-The BVI International Tax Authority ultimately may recommend that the Financial Services Commission strike the legal entity off the Register of Companies or the Register of Limited Partnerships where either the economic substance requirements are not met after the second notice or it decides there is no realistic possibility of the legal entity meeting the economic substance requirements.
+Ultimately, the BVI International Tax Authority may recommend to the Financial Services Commission that the legal entity be struck off the Register of Companies or the Register of Limited Partnerships if economic substance requirements are not met following the second notice, or if it is deemed unlikely that the legal entity can meet these requirements.

 Comments

-• Confirming which entities within a structure are within the scope of the legislation, and whether any BVI entities are considered non-resident companies or LPs;
+Identifying entities subject to the legislation and assessing whether any BVI entities are non-resident companies or LPs.

-• Considering any operational or structural changes that may be required to meet the substance requirements.
+Exploring operational or structural changes that may be necessary to meet substance requirements.

 Our company licensing services